ptabasso2/oteljavalab/section03/README.md

-At this stage, the objective is well achieved, we managed to instrument our application using the instrumentation api and the spans and traces are sent to the backend after having been processed by the Datadog Agent.
+At this stage, the objective is well achieved, we managed to instrument our application using the instrumentation api and the spans and traces are sent to the backend after having been processed by the Otel SDK.